 How Employers Can Facilitate Employee Lifelong Learning

 Are you aware of the significant role that lifelong learning plays in the lives of your employees?
 You want employees who come to work the first day prepared to do their jobs.
-But, very few jobs remain the same for more than a few months, let alone years.
-And even if the position doesn’t change, employees aren’t generally happy to do the same thing, over and over again.
+Very few jobs remain the same for more than a few months, let alone years.
+Even if the position doesn’t change, employees aren’t generally happy to do the same thing, over and over again.

 With lifelong learning, you develop new skills, understand new ideas, and gain a greater understanding of the world around you.
 Lifelong learning can also help you understand why other people think the way that they do.
-Understanding how people think may not change your mind (or theirs), but, at least, you will understand their point of view.
+Understanding how people think may not change your mind (or theirs), but you will understand their point of view.

-Employers should, absolutely, offer formal training and development within the company.
+Employers should offer formal training and development within the company.
 This training should directly relate to the jobs, career paths, and the direction in which the company is headed.
 This can include job-related training and general business climate and culture development.

-So, for example, you may send HR managers to a conference that will help them learn HR best practices.
-Or, you may bring in a speaker to talk to the HR staff and managers about how new legislation will impact the company.
+For example, you may send HR managers to a conference that will help them learn HR best practices.
+You may bring in a speaker to talk to the HR staff and managers about how new legislation will impact the company.

 Formal, career-directed training isn’t the only opportunity that an employer can, or should, provide.
 Plenty of learning opportunities that can help employees become better people that aren’t exclusively focused on the jobs at hand are available.
 Here are ways to help your employees learn as they go throughout life.